Search, Group, and Analyze Resources

 Use Infrastructure Explorer to:

-- Group resources by attributes such as type, account, or region
+- Group resources by attributes such as type, account, cloud, or region.

 What you need

-- an active Kubernetes or cloud integration with discovery enabled
+- You connected at least one Kubernetes or cloud integration with discovery enabled.

-- permission to view resource catalog data.
+- You have permission to view resource catalog data.
 For details, see Permissions

 Open Infrastructure Explorer